-Use the principles of ecosystem management to guide the management and harvest of Special Forest Products.
+Use the principles of ecosystem management to guide the management and harvest of special forest products.

 Land Use Allocations

-No land use allocations are made specifically for Special Forest Products.
+No land use allocations are made specifically for special forest products.

-Permit fuelwood gathering only in existing cull decks, in areas where green trees are marked by silviculturists for thinning, in areas where blowdown is blocking roads, and in recently harvested timber sale units where down material will impede scheduled post-sale activities or pose an unacceptable risk of future large scale disturbance.
+Permit fuelwood gathering only in existing cull decks, in areas where green trees are marked by silviculturists for thinning, in areas where blowdown is blocking roads, and in recently harvested timber sale units where down material will impede scheduled post-sale activities or pose a unacceptable risk of future large scale disturbance.
 In all cases, these activities will comply with management actions/direction for Late-Successional Reserves.